-Looking for a spore based probiotic to help your IBS and SIBO?
-Ortho Spore IG is a spore based, broad-spectrum probiotic formula designed to promote a healthy gut microflora, protect mucosal integrity, and relieve small intestinal bacterial overgrowth (SIBO).
+Looking for a spore forming probiotic or soil based probiotic to help your IBS and SIBO?
+Ortho Spore IG is a spore based, soil based broad-spectrum probiotic formula designed to promote a healthy gut microflora, protect mucosal integrity, and relieve small intestinal bacterial overgrowth (SIBO).

-Each capsule provides key spore based probiotics.
+Each capsule of Ortho Spore IG provides key spore/soil based probiotics.
 Bacillus spore- forming probiotic strains that remain in a dormant protective state in the harsh gastrointestinal environment yet become active on target to colonize and recondition the gut.
 Uniquely included in this formula are serum-derived bovine immunoglobulins that bind to microbes and toxins that are common in SIBO, for elimination.

-According to the literature there are several advantages of Spore Based probiotics.
+According to the literature there are several advantages of Spore forming, Soil based probiotics like Ortho spore IG.

 - Composed of endosomes which are highly resistant to acidic pH